uldahlalex/react-assignment/README.md

 - It should be possible to enroll a new patient (create)
 - It should be possible to delete a patient
 - It should be possible to update a patient
+- The client application should be deployed to Firebase.
+If the backend is running locally, opening the deployment locally should still work.

 ## Bonus requirements
 - It should be possible to create a new disease which patients may be diagnosed with